old books, old eyes, new readings

 If a painting hangs in a forest…

-The three key factors here (for me) then are creator-work-recipient.
+The three key factors here (for me) are creator-work-recipient.
 If the artists (Schmidt-Rottluff’s ‘personalities’) are trying to communicate something specific to the recipient with their work, then they either succeed or they don’t.
 If the artist doesn’t succeed in communicating what they intended to communicate – or if they aren’t thinking of the ‘end user’ at all, and are expressing their own feelings/ideas purely for their own reasons – they may (and probably will) still transmit something of themselves; a personality, an emotion or group of emotions, a mood or idea.
-But although in either case the work may be imbued with that power, it only becomes power when someone is there to experience and/or interact with it.
-In material terms, the great masterpieces of painting, be it the Mona Lisa (oil paint on wood), or the Black Square (oil paint on linen) have little more intrinsic ‘value’ than a few tubes of oil paint or a piece of wood or linen; after the lights go out and the visitors go home, they basically cease to exist as art.
+But although in either case the work may be imbued with that power, it only becomes power when someone else is there to experience and/or interact with it.
+In material terms, the great masterpieces of painting, be it the Mona Lisa (oil paint on wood), or the Black Square (oil paint on linen) have little more intrinsic ‘value’ than a few tubes of oil paint or a piece of wood or linen.
+After the lights go out and the visitors go home, those paintings basically cease to exist as art.
 The alchemy that takes place when art finds an audience is what makes it art; at least, so it seems to me.

 Malevich’s paintings at the 0,10 exhibition, Petrograd 1915.
 Black Square hangs where traditionally a religious icon would be displayed

 So can there be ‘good’ or ‘bad’ art?
 Short answer; intuition says yes, but experience says no. Alongside the disintegration of traditional academic rules, there has been the growth and persistence of the myth that, in order to break the rules of art, you must first understand and adhere to the rules.
 This idea has been strengthened by the fact that some of the iconic figures of modern art, like Picasso and Dali, have been immensely talented by the traditional, renaissance standards of art and could easily have made a career in academic painting; but so what?
-Would Guernica, looking exactly as it does, be a lesser work if it was the only painting Picasso had ever done, or if his immature works had been unimpressive?
+Would Guernica, looking exactly as it does, be a lesser work of art if it was the only painting Picasso had ever done, or if his immature works had been bland and unimpressive?

 Top: Pablo Picasso – Science & Charity (1897)